-(i) substances used in or on food in the process of manufacturing food, or

-(ii) substances used for the purpose of processing or preserving food.
+- (i) substances used in or on food in the process of manufacturing food, or - (ii) substances used for the purpose of processing or preserving food.

 As long as the GE microorganism and its products are only used in a contained environment for food production, the products must only receive food safety approval.
 The approval process is the same as the GE food safety review process for plant and animal products.
-After a preliminary review, the dossier is accepted by MHLW and then proceeds to FSC for the safety risk assessment.
+After a preliminary review, MHLW accepts the dossier and then it goes to FSC for the safety risk assessment.
 More for information on the process, please see FSC's website.

-When the products are highly refined or purified and do not contain GE materials, Japan has a separate review system.
-Also, when the microorganisms producing food and food ingredients are considered to be self-cloning or natural occurrence, the scientific safety review is exempted, for more see JA4005.

-FSC has published their Safety Assessment Standards for microorganisms, food additives, and highly purified end products.
+When the products are highly defined additive ingredient and do not contain foreign GE materials, Japan has a separate review system.
+Also, when the microorganisms producing food and food additives are considered to be self-cloning or natural occurrence, the scientific safety review is exempted.
+FSC has published their Safety Assessment Standards for microorganisms, food additives, food additives, and highly purified end products.